 Your attorney can quantify your financial or economic damages through receipts, bank statements, bills, quotes, and other concrete evidence.
 Some examples of economic damages you could recoup in your motorcycle accident case include:

 - Co-pays, hospital bills, prescription medication fees, transportation costs, ambulance fees, medical equipment expenses, and future medical care

 - Loss of income, future potential earnings, bonuses, retirement contributions, and salary increases

 - Costs of household upkeep, maintenance, and childcare

 - Costs of increased insurance premiums

-Schedule your no-cost, risk-free consultation by filling out our online contact form or calling our office.
+Get your no-cost, risk-free consultation by calling our office.